Want to know which milestones to look out for as your puppy grows up into a dog? Here are your puppy’s development stages!

 In this stage, puppies will open their eyes and ears and begin responding to stimuli in their environment.
 They will also practice growling and barking.
 Puppies will now have greater control of their bodies and begin walking and playing with their littermates.

 At around 3-4 weeks, puppy’s baby teeth will start growing in.
 They will still be nursing but start to develop an interest in their mother’s food.
-You should also begin the weaning process around this age and gradually transition them to solid food using small amounts of soft food at a time.
+You should also slowly begin the weaning process around the 4-5 week age and gradually transition them to solid food using small amounts of soft food at a time.

-At around 7 weeks or older, puppies are now old enough to leave their littermates and be taken home to their new family.
+Not until they are 8 weeks old are puppies grown enough to leave their littermates and be taken home to their new family.
 They will start recognising their own name.

-It’s time to take your puppy to the vet for the first time so they can have a health check, begin their vaccination program and be microchipped.
+It’s time to take your puppy to the vet for the first time so they can have a health check, begin their vaccination program and be microchipped if they haven’t been already.
 You should also consider getting pet insurance to ensure the health of your puppy.

 At 8 weeks old, they are eligible to start behaviour training at Petbarn’s puppy school.
 At this stage, it is important for your puppy to begin socialising with people and other dogs – as long as those dogs have been vaccinated beforehand.